Appendix F. International Operations (Legacy)

 - Assume departure station duties when a flight plan change is received from an aircraft en route to a foreign location.

-- An FSS receiving a VFR flight plan cancellation report from aircraft en route to a foreign location must transmit a cancellation message to the appropriate foreign tie-in facility.
+- An receiving a VFR flight plan cancellation report from aircraft en route to a foreign location must transmit a cancellation message to the appropriate foreign tie-in facility.

 FAA Order JO 7110.10, Para 6-4-10, Flight Plan Closure.